How to Start Your Own LLC in California - Complete Guide

 Open a Business Bank Account

-Keeps personal and business finances separate and preserves liability protection.
+Maintains personal and business finances, and maintains liability protection.

 Get a Business Credit Card

-Helps build business credit and manage startup expenses.
+Helps obtain business credit and set up costs.

 Obtain Business Insurance